Prerequisites

 - Set Name to

-org_id, Token Claim Name toorg_id, Claim value to the user realm name (the UUID used for that realm), and Claim JSON Type toString. - Enable Add to access token and Add to token introspection.
+org_id, Token Claim Name toorg_id, Claim value to the organization ID provided by FlowX (which is also the user realm name), and Claim JSON Type toString. - Enable Add to access token and Add to token introspection.

 Bad request error when creating users in FlowX Designer